Pow! How superheroes of color pummeled the path for ‘Black Panther’

 The future of superheroes of color

 Black Panther looks set to smash the domestic and international box office upon release, which could provide some financial proof as to the benefits of diverse storytelling.
-TV shows like Netflix’s Luke Cage and The CW’s Black Lightning are providing a narrative platform to black superheroes on the smaller screen, suggesting the current media landscape feels open to diversifying narratives.
+TV shows like Netflix’s Luke Cage and The CW’s Black Lightning provide a narrative platform to black superheroes on the smaller screen, suggesting the current media landscape feels open to diversifying narratives.

-A new Spawn movie is reportedly in development, while a fourth Blade movie is continuously rumored to be joining the roster of the current Marvel Cinematic Universe, both of which will give fans opportunity to revisit two crucial cinematic projects that helped push for diversity in superhero movies.
+A new Spawn movie is in development, while a fourth Blade movie is continuously rumored to be joining the roster of the current Marvel Cinematic Universe, both of which will give fans opportunity to revisit two crucial cinematic projects that helped push for diversity in superhero movies.

 Whether the current momentum of movies involving superheroes of color can be sustained and utilized for the years to come remains to be seen, but right now it seems that black superheroes are go!